digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 	- ~~done Geoff we are waiting for a clarification then~~
 	- ~~done Geoff-reply Yes, we need to know the process for triggering a delete within the repository using the Digirati API.
 UOL Please can you ask Digirati if it will be possible to trigger a delete from repository action from the API that they are developing?
 I am assuming that this could be one of the outcomes from editing a process.
 Please can you also confirm that assumption UOL ?~~
 	- #Leeds An ImportJob could delete all the containers and binaries in a digital object.
 This would produce a new OCFL version and remove from the IIIF services; the previous versions would still be available to anyone.
 	- #Leeds could you clarify this?
+[PE is this true? that was my understanding]
 1. ~~If `Reimport metadata` is selected then Goobi will reimport the metadata from EMu or ALMA using the `IRN` or `BIBNET` reference as already detailed (this is in situations where the metadata has changed in the EMu or ALMA systems) Development~~
 	- ~~done Geoff for such a case real data would be helpful again~~
 	- ~~done Geoff-reply As before, intranda please can you confirm if you have been able to access the EMu and ALMA systems to retrieve data?~~